-I start with my college library catalog for academic books, and public library catalogs for popular books.
+For printed books, I start with my college library catalog for academic books, and public library catalogs for popular books.
 Used book sales and Amazon are options as well.
 If it’s hard to find, WorldCat lets you search across thousands of libraries worldwide, and find where the nearest copy of a book is.

-I scour my public libraries’ subscriptions to Overdrive for temporary loans, and request pre-publication copies from NetGalley.
+For ebooks, I scour my public libraries’ subscriptions to Overdrive for temporary loans, and request pre-publication copies from NetGalley.
 Through my academic library, I can save books and chapters from JSTOR and EBSCO permanently, but only have a limited time to borrow downloads from Ebrary / Proquest (yuck!).

 Really, though, I should print webpages to PDF so I can actually view them later.

-I use university databases.
+For academic articles, I use university databases.
 If you don’t have access, check Google Scholar for free copies on the web.
 International researchers often ask an American or British friend to share articles with them, and there are various illicit options as well.
 If your university subscribes to BrowZine, it’s a great way to see and download academic articles from your favorite journals, and thereby keep up with the literature:

-When I’m finished reading a printed book, it’s covered in a million sticky notes… which I then have to transfer to a computer.
+To annotate things… well, when I’m finished reading a printed book, it’s covered in a million sticky notes… which I then have to transfer to a computer.
 To save time, I prefer to read on my iPad in iAnnotate PDF, where I can highlight and take notes, then sync PDFs back to my computer with Dropbox.
 (For ebooks locked down by DRM, I have to take notes in another computer program or on a printed notebook, and then you’re back to the typing-things-in problem).